5. Enrollment and Registration

 Step II: Proposal Development and Proposal Acceptance

 After passing the comprehensive examination, students have up to two semesters to develop a dissertation proposal and have it approved by the department or program.
-Students may be dismissed for failure to make academic progress if their proposal is not approved within four semesters, and they will automatically be placed on academic probation if proposal approval is not secured at least five semesters before the close of degree time limits (see §7.4- GSAS Standards for Satisfactory Academic Performance and Satisfactory Academic Progress; Federal Satisfactory Academic Progress (SAP)).
+Students may be dismissed for failure to make academic progress if their proposal is not approved within four semesters.
+They will automatically be placed on academic probation if proposal approval is not secured at least five semesters before the end of degree time limits (see §7.4- GSAS Standards for Satisfactory Academic Performance and Satisfactory Academic Progress; Federal Satisfactory Academic Progress (SAP).

 For all departments other than Psychology, immediately after passing the comprehensive examination, students must register for Proposal Development.
 They are required to register for Proposal Development each semester until the proposal is approved by the department or program.